quantumcore/paradoxiaRAT/README.md

 ```
 sudo python3 paradoxia.py
 ```
-- Once in paradoxia Console, The first step would be to build the Client, Preferrably with an Icon.
+- Once in paradoxia Console, The first step would be to build the Client, Preferably with an Icon.

 ![pd1](https://github.com/quantumcored/paradoxiaRAT/raw/master/images/pd1.PNG)